twinfoundation/wallet/packages/wallet-connector-iota/docs/reference/classes/IotaWalletConnector.md

 `string`

-The bech32 encoded address to send the funds from.
+The source address to transfer from.

 ##### addressDest

 `string`

-The bech32 encoded address to send the funds to.
+The destination address to transfer to.

 ##### amount